maxisme/max.me.uk/content/blog/creating-my-blog.md

 draft = true
 image = "/uploads/nasa-q1p7bh3shj8-unsplash.jpg"
-meta-description = "How to create a blog with Hugo and Forestry" meta_description = "Building a blog with Hugo and Forestry" tags = ["Hugo", "Forestry", "NGINX", "Docker", "Actions"] title = "Creating My Blog"
+meta-description = "How to create a blog with Hugo and Forestry" meta_description = "Building a blog with Hugo and Forestry." tags = ["Hugo", "Forestry", "NGINX", "Docker", "Actions"] title = "Creating My Blog"